 However, sometimes, worker’s comp does not pay out like it should.
 In other cases, there might be other parties responsible for the injury.
 In either case, an attorney can help the worker get the compensation he or she deserves.

-Emanuel Balams gives every client the attention they deserve.
+ReShea Balams gives every client the attention they deserve.
 Call (404) 445-2005 today to set up a free consultation.
-Balams Law Group represents people in Atlanta, Smyrna, Sandy Springs, Alpharetta, Johns Creek, Marietta, Lawrenceville, East Point, Forest Park, Duluth, Brookhaven, Riverdale, Milton, Decatur, College Park, Norcross and throughout the area.
+The Balams Firm represents people in Atlanta, Smyrna, Sandy Springs, Alpharetta, Johns Creek, Marietta, Lawrenceville, East Point, Forest Park, Duluth, Brookhaven, Riverdale, Milton, Decatur, College Park, Norcross and throughout the area.

 Atlanta has a diverse economy, with a wide range of employers.
 Some of the biggest areas of employment include: